kathyonu/apotomoing_sequencers/README.md

 The essence of apotomoing_sequencers is to process any textual matter that contains punctuations, numbers, signs such as $ and other non-letter symbols, and convert it all to lettered words.
 An example is apt. becomes apartment; appt. becomes appointment. $100 becomes one hundred dollars.
 This is effected with the String#to_textual method we have written, which draws on over 3,000 regular expressions to massage the text to pure letterings, and from that, we can generate the five sequences of any English creation, be it name, word or phrase.
 See /helpers/textual.rb

-Currently, we are writing this app, using ruby 1.9.2p0 (2010-08-18 revision 29036) [x86_64-darwin10]
+Currently, we are writing this app using ruby 1.9.2p0 (2010-08-18 revision 29036) [x86_64-darwin10]
-Rails 3.0.4
+Rails 3.0.5
-Apotomo 1.0.3
+Apotomo 1.1.0
-Cells 3.5.2
+Cells 3.5.4

 The app uses sqlite3 for the database, so you have no setup to do there.
 Our in-house app will be using mysql2 in production.